GordoNice/spek_qual/README.md

 ### Requirements

-Additional modules for SpekQua; use (automatically install via pip tool):
+Additional modules for the SpekQual use (automatically install via pip tool):

 * numpy>=1.21.0
 * pandas>=1.5.3